Philippe Bourque conductor

 Philippe Bourque

-Philippe Bourque recently completed his doctoral studies at McGill University in orchestral and choral conducting.
-He previously studied under Guillaume Bourgogne, Jean-Sébastien Vallée, Julian Wachner, Robert Ingari, Alexis Hauser and Ivars Taurins.
-He is the recipient of a Lieutenant Governor’s Award at the Vincent-d’Indy School of Music and is a Fellow of the Social Sciences and Humanities Research Council of Canada’s Fellowship program for his graduate work on hymnology.
+Philippe Bourque completed his Doctorate in Orchestral and Choral Conducting at McGill University in May 2024.
+His principal mentors include Guillaume Bourgogne, Jean-Sébastien Vallée, Julian Wachner, Robert Ingari, Alexis Hauser, and Ivars Taurins.
+He is a recipient of a Lieutenant Governor’s Award (Vincent-d’Indy) and received SSHRC support for graduate research on hymnology.

-Copyright © 2025 Philippe Bourque, Conductor - All Rights Reserved.
+Copyright © 2026 Philippe Bourque, Conductor - All Rights Reserved.